Subscribe Free

 I call this cultural information cultural software...
 The different beliefs and worldviews that human beings possess are the product of the evolution of cultural information that is instantiated in human beings and helps make them the unique individuals that they are.

-is the culmination of a string of business innovations that date back more than a century- advancements in the ways we make, find, distribute, and sell goods.
+I just finished reading Chris Anderson's The Long Tail.
+I picked it up after hearing about how Google CEO Eric Schmidt described his company's mission as "serving the long tail."
+The thesis of the book, in the words of Wikipedia, is that the Internet has made it possible for "products that are in low demand or have low sales volume [to] collectively make up a market share that rivals or exceeds the relatively few current bestsellers and blockbusters, if the store or distribution channel is large enough."is the culmination of a string of business innovations that date back more than a century- advancements in the ways we make, find, distribute, and sell goods.
 Think about all the non-Internet elements that enable, for instance, an Amazon purchase: FedEx, standard ISBN numbers, credit cards, relational databases, even bar codes.Among the innovations that paved the way for the Long Tail were:

 It took decades for these innovations to emerge and evolve.
 What the Internet has done is allow businesses to weave together those types of improvements in a way that amplifies their power and extends their reach.
 In other words, the Web simply unified the elements of a supply-chain revolution that had been brewing for decades.